 Differences between failure-to-file and failure-to-pay penalties

 There is a big difference between the failure-to-file penalty and the failure-to-pay penalty.
-Thefailure-to-pay penalty is a penalty of ½ to 1% of your unpaid income tax liability.
+The failure-to-pay penalty is a penalty of ½ to 1% of your unpaid income tax liability.
 The interest accrues on a monthly basis and will continue to accrue if you do not do something about it.
 The failure-to-pay penalty cannot be more than 25% of the unpaid tax debt.
-Again, a tax professional can have this amount reduced or eliminated if they can prove you had a justifiable reason for not paying the late fees and interest.
+Again, a tax professional can have this amount reduced or remove IRS charges if they can prove you had a justifiable reason for not paying the late fees and interest.

 An accuracy-related penalty is another penalty that can be filed against you.
 This is assessed to taxpayers who do not adhere to the tax laws or do not report income information accurately.
 The tax penalty rate is 20% and cannot exceed 20% of the unpaid income tax owed.
 If you have any questions about these or other fees the government has tacked on, please give our experts a call to answer any questions you may still have.